JohnCoene/waiter/docs/waiter/intro.md

 e.g.: `use_waiter` will be deprecated in
 favour  `useWaiter`.

 This only applies to code used in the _Shiny UI._
+Server-side functions will remain snake_case.
 </Note>

 ## Preview